-Answer: Christless Christianity is a term coined by author Michael Horton in his book by the same name.
-In Christless Christianity: The Alternative Gospel of the American Church, Horton argues that the American church is heading for a version of Christianity that eagerly accepts Christ’s offer of salvation but considers it to be just another benefit in a life spent pursuing the American Dream.
+Christless Christianity: The Alternative Gospel of the American Church is a 2008 book by Michael Horton arguing that the American church is heading for a version of Christianity that eagerly accepts Christ’s offer of salvation but considers it to be just another benefit in a life spent pursuing the American Dream.
 Christless Christianity is a form of religiosity that whittles away the difficult terms of discipleship and embraces only those elements of the Bible that the flesh finds pleasant.
 In many ways, Christless Christianity resembles what others have called Moralistic Therapeutic Deism, the belief that being “good” or “nice” is all that is necessary to please God—the work of Christ is unnecessary.

 Christless Christianity is a watered-down version of Christianity that is quickly replacing doctrinal purity, while professing itself to be biblical.
 Christless Christianity presents the Bible as if it were a collection of Aesop’s fables—a bunch of unrelated stories with a nice moral at the end of each.
 Such an approach ignores the grand theme of Scripture—God’s redemption of sinful mankind—and the centrality of Christ in Scripture.
 Rather than creating self-denying disciples (Matthew 28:19), the message of Christless Christianity creates adherents who are “lovers of pleasure rather than lovers of God—having a form of godliness but denying its power,” as 2 Timothy 3:4–5 says.